amikos-tech/chromadb-data-pipes/README.md

 ChromaDB Data Pipes is a collection of tools to build data pipelines for Chroma DB, inspired by the Unix philosophy of " do one thing and do it well".

+Roadmap:

+- Integration with LangChain 🦜🔗
+- Integration with LlamaIndex 🦙
+- Support more than `all-MiniLM-L6-v2` as embedding functions
+- Much more!

 ## Installation

 ```bash